15 Sights in Hagen, Germany (with Map and Images)

 Raffenburg Frank Vincentz / CC BY-SA 3.0

-The Raffenburg, also known as Raffenberg Castle, is the ruin of a hilltop castle in the district of Hohenlimburg in the town of Hagen in North Rhine-Westphalia, Germany.
-It is located on the summit of the wooded Raffenberg in the middle of the Raffenberg nature reserve, west of the Hohenlimburg town centre and east of the Hagen district of Holthausen.
+The Raffenburg, also known as Raffenberg Castle, is the ruins of a hilltop castle in the Hohenlimburg district of the city of Hagen in North Rhine-Westphalia, Germany.
+It is located on the summit of the wooded Raffenberg in the middle of the Raffenberg nature reserve west of the Hohenlimburg town centre and east of the Hagen district of Holthausen.
 On the northeast side of the mountain, the B 7 separates the hill from the Lenneaue, which is more than 120 m lower.
-On the flatter south side of the mountain, a path leads up to the complex.
+On the flatter south side of the mountain, a path leads up to the facility.
 It starts at the Piepenbrink hikers' car park near the fairytale forest.
 The Raffenburg is located in the Raffenberg nature reserve.

 Wikipedia: Raffenburg (DE)